LibreQoE/Bufferbloat-Test/HTTPS_SETUP.md

 3. The script will:
    - Install certbot if needed
    - Obtain Let's Encrypt certificates for your domain
-   - Configure the systemd service to use HTTPS
+   - Configure the systemd service to use HTTPS with HTTP/2 support
    - Set up automatic certificate renewal
-   - Start the HTTPS service
+   - Start the HTTPS service with HTTP/2 enabled

 4. Once complete, access your application at:
    ```